How do I pay for my trip?

 What if I miss my pick up?

 Please contact Liz at 717-418-8575 as soon as you know you will be delayed.
 If we have to wait an hour or less, we will.
-If it is longer, we can arrange a shuttle service for you.
-The incurred cost would about $300.
+If it is longer, we can arrange a private car service for you.
+The incurred cost would about $120.

 What date should I depart from Edinburgh Airport?

-Book your departure flight after 1:30pm on Sunday, November 17th.
+Book your departure flight after 1:30pm on Sunday, October 20th.
 Our shuttle will drop you off at Edinburg Airpot around 11:00am.
 If plans are made outside of our group pick up and drop with the shuttle, you will have to find your own transportation.
+We can help you with this.
+Cost for a private car to airport is £120.
 If you are traveling with your own gun, we recommend departing after 2:00 to allow time to clear Customs and Border Control.